olcf/olcf-user-docs/getting_started/connecting.rst

 The line may also contain other authentication methods but ``keyboard-interactive`` must be included.

 SSH clients are available for Windows-based systems, such as `SecureCRT <https://www.vandyke.com/products/securecrt/>`_ published by VanDyke software.
-For recent SecureCTY versions, the preferred authentication setting shown above can be made through the "connection properties" menu.
+For recent SecureCRT versions, the preferred authentication setting shown above can be made through the "connection properties" menu.

+**Note:** SSH multiplexing is disabled on all of the OLCF’s user-facing systems.
+Users will receive an error message if they attempt to connect to an
+OLCF resource that tries to reuse an SSH control path.
+To ensure SSH connections will not attempt multiplexing, you will need to modify your ``$HOME/.ssh/config`` file by adding the following:

 ::

-   Note:  SSH multiplexing is disabled on all of the OLCF’s user-facing systems.
-   Users will receive an error message if they attempt to connect to an OLCF resource that tries to reuse an SSH control path.
-   To ensure SSH connections will not attempt multiplexing, you will need to modify your $HOME/.ssh/config file by adding the following:
    Host *.ccs.ornl.gov
       ControlMaster no